Liu-Lab-JHU/SDL-for-low-temperature-ZIB-electrolyte-optimiztion/code/Readme.md

 Details of using Python to control EC Biologic potentiostat, see [easy-biologic](https://github.com/bicarlsen/easy-biologic.)

-Details of implement of Dragonfly for Bayesian optimization, see [Dragonfly](https://github.com/dragonfly/dragonfly).
+Details of the implementation of Dragonfly for Bayesian optimization, see [Dragonfly](https://github.com/dragonfly/dragonfly).

-`main_code.py`: Main code for the SDL.
+`main_code.py`: Example main code for the SDL.
+A five-dimensional mapping was used as the example.